 - The purpose built provision and extensive range of appropriate equipment within the department.

-The Early Years Department of the school is housed in the purpose built Jubilee Building, where we cater for the needs of our young children aged 3 and over who have an Education, Health and Care Plan.
+The Early Years Department of the school is housed in the purpose built Jubilee Building, where we cater for the needs of our young children who have a statement of Special Educational Needs or Education and Health Care Plan.

 The Jubilee Building comprises of: